christycap/review-genius/README.md

 The build reads [`input/Smartbox_2026.json`](input/Smartbox_2026.json).
 It must contain one object per market and at least one ASIN per object:

+The filename also defines the report title.
+Its extension is removed and underscores or hyphens become spaces, so `Smartbox_2026.json` is displayed as **Smartbox 2026** in the generated website.

 ```ts
 type Market = "fr" | "it" | "es" | "de" | "be" | "nl";